joecwu/bc-ipfs/README.md

 ```

 The following branches are locked for several purposes.
 This current `master` branch is the development branch
 and the current stable one is `encryption-v0.3`.
-All development should be based on `encryption-v0.3` for now.
+All development should be based on `master` and refer to
-* encryption-v0.1
-* encryption-v0.2
-* encryption-v0.3
+`encryption-v0.3` for now.

+* `master` - new for development including new features, etc.
+* `encryption-v0.3` - stable, and backport features and PR from master if necessary
+* `encryption-v0.2` - old, stable, only for old version and compatibility test.
+* `encryption-v0.1` - old, don't use, just for reference.

 # How to Build and Run